Pakistan set to elect new prime minister Tuesday

 ISLAMABAD: Pakistan's lawmakers will elect a new prime minister on Tuesday to replace ousted leader Nawaz Sharif, with ruling party stalwart Shahid Khaqan Abbasi expected to become interim leader until Sharif's own brother is eligible.

-The confirmation from parliament came after Pakistan's President Mamnoon Hussain convened a special session following Sharif's decision to put forward his ally Abbasi as interim leader and named his brother Shahbaz, 65, as long-term successor.
+The confirmation from parliament came after Pakistani President Mamnoon Hussain convened a special session after Sharif decided to put forward his ally Abbasi as interim leader and named his brother Shahbaz, 65, as long-term successor.

 Sharif's Pakistan Muslim League-Nawaz (PML-N) party holds a majority with 188 seats in the 342-member parliament, so it should be able to swiftly install its choice, barring any defections from its own ranks.

-A quick handover could ease political upheaval sparked by the Supreme Court's decision on Friday to disqualify Sharif for not declaring a source of income.
+A quick handover could ease the political upheaval sparked by a Supreme Court decision on Friday to disqualify Sharif for not declaring a source of income.
 The court also ordered a criminal investigation into him and his family.

+The turmoil and the premature end to Sharif's third stint in power has also raised questions about Pakistan's democracy.
+No prime minister has completed a full term in power since the country gained independence from British colonial rule in 1947.

 SUCCESSION PLAN

+Khan, who spearheaded a campaign for the Supreme Court case that removed Sharif, has said he expects to win the next general elections in 2018.

+Meanwhile, Sharif loyalists incensed by his ouster cheered his arrival in the hill town of Murree.

-Sharif has lashed out against the court's decision and opponents who used the Supreme Court to topple him but vowed his party would continue to focus on economic development, touting a faster-growing economy as proof of his success.
+Sharif has lashed out against the court's decision and opponents who used the Supreme Court to topple him.
+He has vowed his party would continue to focus on development, touting a faster-growing economy as proof of his success.

 "Wheel of development is moving and may God keep it rolling and may it never stop," he told members of PML-N on Saturday night.